Spatially covariant gravity with a dynamic lapse function: Abstract

 \section{Abstract}

-In the framework of spatially covariant gravity (SCG), it is natural to extend a gravitational theory by putting the lapse function $N$ and the spatial metric $h_{ij}$ on an equal footing.
-We find two sufficient and necessary conditions for ensuring two physical degrees of freedoms (DoFs) for the theory with the lapse function being dynamical by Hamiltonian analysis.
-A class of quadratic actions with only two DoFs is constructed.
+In the framework of spatially covariant gravity, it is natural to extend a gravitational theory by putting the lapse function $N$ and the spatial metric $h_{ij}$ on an equal footing.
+We find two sufficient and necessary conditions for ensuring two physical degrees of freedom (DoF) for the theory with the lapse function being dynamical by Hamiltonian analysis.
+A class of quadratic actions with only two DoF is constructed.
 In the case that the coupling functions depend on $N$ only, we find that the spatial curvature term cannot enter the Lagrangian and thus this theory possesses no wave solution and cannot recover general relativity (GR).
-In the case that the coupling functions depend on the spatial derivatives of $N$, we perform a spatially conformal transformation on a class of quadratic actions with non-dynamical lapse function to obtain a class of quadratic actions with $\dot{N}$.
-We confirm this theory has two DoFs by checking the two conditions.
-Besides, we find that a class of quadratic actions with two DoFs can be transformed from GR by disformal transformation.
+In the case that the coupling functions depend on the spatial derivatives of $N$, we perform a spatially conformal transformation on a class of quadratic actions with nondynamical lapse function to obtain a class of quadratic actions with $\dot{N}$.
+We confirm this theory has two DoF by checking the two sufficient and necessary conditions.
+Besides, we find that a class of quadratic actions with two DoF can be transformed from GR by disformal transformation.